wp-plugins/rencontre/readme.txt

 		&lt;a href="wp-login.php?action=register"&gt;&lt;?php _e('Register'); ?&gt;&lt;/a&gt;
 &lt;?php } ?&gt;`

-When ready, go to admin panel and set all parameters of the plugin and don't forget to save.
+When ready, go to admin panel and load the countries, load the profiles, set all parameters of the plugin and don't forget to save.

 More details in french [here](http://www.boiteasite.fr/fiches/site_rencontre_wordpress.html).